utl::stre

 into a vector of std::string

-tokens based on delimeter
+tokens based on delimiter

 .